Does Low Volatility Outperform in India? 18-Year NSE Backtest (2006-2025)

 The Academic Foundation

-The low volatility anomaly challenges the Capital Asset Pricing Model (CAPM), which predicts a linear relationship between risk and return.
-In 1975, researchers Robert Haugen and James Heins first documented that low-volatility stocks in the US market delivered higher risk-adjusted returns than their high-volatility counterparts.
+BacktestIndia's factor investing research series has studied the low volatility anomaly, which challenges the Capital Asset Pricing Model (CAPM) and its predicted linear relationship between risk and return.
+In 1975, researchers Robert Haugen and James Heins first documented that low-volatility stocks in the US market delivered higher risk-adjusted returns than their high-volatility counterparts (Haugen & Baker, 2012).
+Subsequent landmark studies by Ang et al. (2009) confirmed the anomaly persists across 40+ international markets including emerging economies.

 This finding has since been replicated across: